MarketSquare/robotframework-tidy/docs/source/configuration/config_file.rst

 passed on the command line and going up to parent directories.
 It stops when it finds the file or it finds root of the project (determined by existence of ``.git`` directory) or root of the file system.

 Multiple configuration files are allowed.
-Robotidy will use closest to source configuration file it can find.
+Robotidy will use a configuration file that is closer to the source file.
 You can create several configuration files in a file tree.
 For example, with the following file structure::

     root/